anjanaw/leap-labs/README.md

 This repository is a python tool to generate targeted adversarial examples on images using Projected Gradient Descent with pretrained ConvNeXt model.

 ## Setup
+1. Clone this repository
-Create a virtual environment with dependancies listed on requirements.txt
+2. Create a virtual environment with dependancies listed on requirements.txt

 ### Run on terminal
 ```